girishkg/kaldin/README.md

 (2.4) Folow the on-screen instructions to complete the installation.

-(2.5) Open up the web browser and visit http://server_ip/kaldin/ to complete the installation.
+(2.5) Open up the web browser and visit http://server_ip/kaldin/ to complete the DB setup and login.

 # (3) What it gonna do!

-(3.1) Installs all stable requirements MySQL, Apache2, Tomcat7, Kaldin_2.1, PHP5, PHPMyAdmin, Oracle_JRE_1.7
+(3.1) Installs all stable requirements MySQL, Apache2, Tomcat7, Kaldin_3.0, PHP5, PHPMyAdmin, Oracle_JDK_1.7

 (3.2) Sets Apache2 as proxy for Tomcat7.